DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/3d_object_finder_procedure.rst

    * Controls the threshold used when filtering possible poses

-In the display window you can select what to display: use "Show Model" to show found occurrence of model in the scene, use "Show Scene" to show the scene cloud (in edge mode this will be edge cloud extracted from the orginal scene cloud), use "Show Downsampled" to show the downsampled scene cloud.
+In the display window you can select what to display: use "Show Model" to show found occurrence of model in the scene, use "Show Scene" to show the scene cloud (in edge mode this will be edge cloud extracted from the original scene cloud), use "Show Downsampled" to show the downsampled scene cloud.

 .. image:: Images/3d_obj_finder/result_display.png